· 24 June 2018 ·

 - The experiment confirmed my feelings about payment in advance.
 Even though the amounts were not large, they represented an obligation.
 Quite rightly, paying patrons expect some regularity of content.
 I had hoped that the arrangement might get me to write to more of a schedule.
 This was the yes I was after, but the result was no. Whether it’s a vestigial remnant of my aristocratic disdain for trade, or not wanting to disappoint someone who’s been uncommonly generous, who knows.
 The fact remains that I write when I have something to say and the time to work it into a pleasing shape.
 My voices defy augury, and they don’t punch clocks.

 It’s ironic that selling my already-completed work induces no agita in me at all.
-My £1000 per annum subsidy from Bess began in 1586, and Scottish Jamie confirmed it in 1603, though I died the following year.
+My £1000 per annum royal subsidy from Elizabeth began in 1586, and Scottish Jamie confirmed it in 1603, though I died the following year.
 But that was compensation for products and services already rendered, and it was only a fraction of the expenses I incurred to be the person I had to be in order to be Shake-Speare.

 That was not patronage, that was a bargain.